The short answer

 My Greyhound won't lie down on his bed?

 Likely never seen one.
-Place it where you sit, leave worn shirt on it, treats without pressure.
-1–2 weeks.
-Try flatter orthopedic if plush feels unstable.
+Place it where you sit, leave a worn shirt on it, treats without pressure.
+1 to 2 weeks.
+Try a flatter orthopedic bed if plush feels unstable.

-Normal 24–72 hour stress response.
+Normal 24 to 72 hour stress response.
 Same kibble brand, quiet spot, no hand-feeding.
-48+ hours no food/water = vet.
+48 hours no food or water means vet.

 Never seen stairs in racing life.
-Single low step first, treats lure, UP before down, never push/carry.
-2–4 weeks.
+Single low step first, treats lure, UP before down, never push or carry.
+2 to 4 weeks.

 What is sleep startle?

-Reflexive snap when touched asleep — not aggression.
+Reflexive snap when touched asleep.
+Not aggression.
 Never pet a sleeping Greyhound.
-Wake by name/voice first.
-Manage environment, especially around kids.
+Wake by name or voice first.
+Manage the environment, especially around kids.

-Normal — never seen any of these in racing kennels.
+Normal.
+Never seen any of these in racing kennels.
 Slow introductions, treats, escape options.
-2–4 weeks.
+2 to 4 weeks.

 Housetraining a kennel-raised Greyhound?

-Treat as untrained for 2–4 weeks.
-Every 2–3 hour potty trips, supervise, crate.
-4–8 weeks reliable.
+Treat as untrained for 2 to 4 weeks.
+Potty trips every 2 to 3 hours, supervise, crate.
+Reliable in 4 to 8 weeks.
 UTI check if past 30 days.

 When can I leave my Greyhound alone?